jsx-eslint/eslint-plugin-jsx-a11y/README.md

 - [valid-aria-proptype](docs/rules/valid-aria-proptype.md): Enforce ARIA state and property values are valid.
 - [role-requires-aria](docs/rules/role-requires-aria.md): Enforce that elements with ARIA roles must have all required attributes for that role.
 - [no-unsupported-elements-use-aria](docs/rules/no-unsupported-elements-use-aria.md): Enforce that elements that do not support ARIA roles, states and properties do not have those attributes.
+- [avoid-positive-tabindex](docs/rules/avoid-positive-tabindex.md): Enforce tabIndex value is not greater than zero.

 ## Contributing
 Feel free to contribute!
 I am currently using [Google Chrome's Audit Rules](https://github.com/GoogleChrome/accessibility-developer-tools/wiki/Audit-Rules) to map out as rules for this plugin.